einsteinliu/einsteinliu.github.io/_posts/2016-10-11-LSTM_Lecture-en.md

 **Because LSTM can save the memory, it keeps what you have seen, it keeps ideas, situations.**

-This specialty is very useful when dealing with videos, because in some situation you can not see a lot from one single image, you should check the video.
+This speciality is very useful when dealing with videos, because in some situation you can not see a lot from one single image, you should check the video.
 For example, one man riding a bike is waving his left hands to turn left.

 Assume that at $$t_1$$ he is waving his left hand, put it down at $$t_2$$ and turn left really at $$t_3$$.